WHAT DID THE BALFOUR DECLARATION

 cabled H. M. Government, on November 2, 1917 , its desire

-a Jewish State in the Holy Land ."
+In the United States Holy Land ."
 The minutes

 of its sessions show that this understanding had not altered by an iota five